Synthetixio/python-sdk/README.md

 This is a Python SDK designed to help you interact with Synthetix smart contracts and subgraphs.
 Visit the [documentation](https://synthetixio.github.io/python-sdk/) for more information.

 ## Features

-* Interfaces for all Synthetix V3 contracts
+- Interfaces for all Synthetix V3 contracts
-* Simple tools for trading Synthetix perps
+- Simple tools for trading Synthetix perps
-* Interfaces for synth swapping and wrapping
+- Interfaces for synth swapping and wrapping
-* Inferfaces for managing LP positions
+- Interfaces for managing LP positions
-* Seamless integration with [Cannon](https://usecannon.com/) for fetching deployments from IPFS
+- Seamless integration with [Cannon](https://usecannon.com/) for fetching deployments from IPFS

 ## Installation